BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/tutorials/prepare-data/index.md

 ### Pointcloud .ply files

-For .ply files containing pointclouds, use the normal **little endian binary** .ply standard, but be sure to encode the **vertex positions as 32-bit floats** (not doubles), and use the **vertex colors as uchar RGBA**.
+For .ply files containing pointclouds, use the normal **little endian binary** .ply standard, but be sure to encode the **vertex positions and normals as 32-bit floats** (not doubles), and use the **vertex colors as uchar RGBA**.
 You always need to provide the red, green, blue and alpha channel, even when your sequence doesn't use alpha values or colors at all.
-The alpha channel isn't used in the plugin right now, but it allows for faster file reads, as RGBA is the native Unity vertex color format.
-Don't include any vertex indices!
+Normals are optional, and don't have to be used.
 Here is an example of how the header of a ply looks that is correctly formatted:

 ```ply
 ply